StrangeBeeCorp/docs/docs/thehive/administration/custom-fields/create-a-custom-field.md

     **- Description \***

     A description to help users understand and use this custom field appropriately.
-It appears when users hover over the :fontawesome-solid-circle-question: icon next to the custom field in a case or alert.
+It appears when users hover over the :fontawesome-solid-circle-question: symbol next to the custom field in a case or alert.

     **- Group \***